influxdata/telegraf/plugins/inputs/logstash/README.md

   * Tags:
     - node_id
     - node_name
-    - node_host
+    - source
     - node_version
     - pipeline (for Logstash 6 only)
     - queue_type

 ### Tags description

 - node_id - The uuid of the logstash node.
 Randomly generated.
-- node_name - The name of the logstash node.
+- source - The name of the logstash node.
 Can be defined in the *logstash.yml* or defaults to the hostname.
   Can be used to break apart metrics from different logstash instances of the same host.
 - node_host - The hostname of the logstash node.
   Can be different from the telegraf's host if a remote connection to logstash instance is used.